danmalcolm/BuildUp/README.md

     //   ...
     // }

-Generators can be customised in all sorts of ways, allowing you to extend default object setup with more specialised modifications.
-Note that generators are immutable and all extension mechanisms result in a new generator object, leaving the originals unmodified:
+Generators can be customised in all sorts of ways, allowing you to extend default object setup with more specialised modifications:

     // Create a new generator will set a property based on values from another generator var niceColours = Generator.Values("Pink", "Red", "Green", "Lilac").Loop(4);